Artificial Intelligence Glossary

 Sora

-OpenAI's text-to-video AI model capable of generating realistic, minute-long videos from text prompts.
+OpenAI's text-to-video AI model that generates realistic minute-long videos from text prompts, revolutionizing content creation and media production.

 Sparse Attention

-An efficiency technique where AI models selectively attend to relevant parts of the input rather than processing every element.
+An efficiency technique where AI models selectively attend to relevant parts of the input, reducing computational costs for long sequences.

 Stable Diffusion

-An open-source image generation model that anyone can run locally or modify for custom applications.
+An open-source image generation model that anyone can run locally or modify for custom applications, enabling creative AI without cloud dependency.

 Structured Output

-AI responses formatted in consistent data structures like JSON for programmatic processing.
+AI responses formatted in consistent data structures like JSON for programmatic processing, enabling reliable automation and system integration.

 Synthetic Data

-Artificially generated data that mimics real-world data for AI training and testing.
+Artificially generated data that mimics real-world data for AI training and testing when real data is scarce, costly, or privacy-sensitive.

 Synthetic Data Generation

-Creating artificial datasets that mimic real data patterns, used for training AI models when actual data is limited or sensitive.
+Creating artificial datasets that mimic real data patterns to train AI models when actual data is scarce, sensitive, or expensive to obtain.

 Synthetic Media

-AI-generated content including images, video, audio, and text that mimics human creation.
+AI-generated content including images, video, audio, and text that mimics human creation, enabling rapid content production and personalization.

 Synthetic Training Data